Workflows and Analyses

 Reuse of Previous Results

-When running a workflow, the system will attempt to reuse previously computed results by looking up analyses that have been created for the workflow.
+When running a workflow, if the Smart Reuse feature has been enabled, the system attempts to reuse previously computed results by looking up analyses that have been created for the workflow.
 To find out which stages have cached results on hand without running the workflow, you can call the /workflow-xxxx/dryRun method or with /workflow-xxxx/describe method with getRerunInfo set to true.
 To turn off this automatic behavior, you can request that certain stages be forcibly rerun using rerunStages in the /workflow-xxxx/run method.

 Analysis Input